philipturner/swift-colab/README.md

 ## Installing Packages

 To install a Swift package, make an `%install` command followed by a Swift 4.2-style package specification.
 After that, type the modules you want to compile.
-Before importing any module via Swift `import` statement, execute its `%install` command.
+Before importing any module via a Swift `import` statement, execute its `%install` command.
 You can install packages in any cell, which was not possible with [swift-jupyter](https://github.com/google.swift-jupyter).

 ```swift
 %install '.package(url: "https://github.com/pvieito/PythonKit", .branch("master"))' PythonKit